Jabolol/blog/posts/typescript.md

 It seems as if a lot was going on but in reality, it is quite simple.
-First of all, the `getTotal` function takes a generic `T` type that must satisfy the constraint of being an Object and having a key named `items`, that is an array of numbers and a `multiplier`, that is a number.
+First of all, the `getTotal` function takes a generic `T` type that must satisfy the constraint of matching the type `Element`.
 After this, we can reference subtypes by using bracket notation.
 We use this in the return type and in the reduce function.

-After that, we use `<Array>.reduce` to iterate over the array, multiply the current value and save it to the new array that we will return.
+Then we use `<Array>.reduce` to iterate over the array, multiply the current value and save it to the new array that we will return.
 To tell TypeScript the type of the accumulator, we need to use `reduce<type>(...)`, so that it can infer it.

 ### Compound generic type